-The Company anticipates that it will spend in the range of approximately \$1,181 million to \$1,382 million per year, over the next five years, on capital expenditures relating to its transmission business.
+The Company anticipates that it will spend in the range of approximately \$1,172 million to \$1,380 million per year, over the next four years, on capital expenditures relating to its transmission business.
 The Company's capital expenditure plans are included in Hydro One's applications to the OEB for transmission rates and are subject to approval by the OEB.
-See "Capital Investments - Future Capital Investments" and "Capital Investments - Major Transmission Capital Investment Projects" in the Annual MD&A for more information on future capital expenditures.
+See the Annual MD&A under the subheadings "Capital Investments - Future Capital Investments" and "Capital Investments - Major Transmission Capital Investment Projects" for more information on future capital expenditures.

 The Company incurs both sustaining capital expenditures and development capital expenditures.
 Sustaining capital expenditures are those investments required to replace or refurbish our assets and facilities to ensure that the transmission system continues to function as originally designed.
-Hydro One's plans to maintain, refurbish or replace existing assets are based upon risk assessments, asset condition assessments and endof-service life criteria specific to each type of asset.
+Hydro One's plans to maintain, refurbish or replace existing assets are based upon risk assessments, asset condition assessments and end-of-service life criteria specific to each type of asset.
 Priorities are assigned to each type of investment based upon the extent of the risks that it mitigates.

 Investments to sustain Hydro One's transmission assets are critical to maintain the safety, reliability and integrity of its existing transmission network.
-Hydro One's sustainment capital plan is designed to maintain Hydro One's transmission reliability performance, as determined by measures such as the average length (in minutes) of unplanned interruptions per delivery point.
+Hydro One's sustainment capital plan is designed to maintain Hydro One's transmission reliability performance, as determined by measures such as the average frequency and duration (in minutes) of unplanned interruptions per delivery point.
 The Company expects that significant investments will be required to sustain its existing infrastructure over the long term.